wkeeling/resume/README.rst

 | **Senior Software Engineer (Contract) – Nortel Networks**
 | **December 2009 – April 2010 (7 renewals)**
 |

+Responsible for the design and development of Vodafone’s pay-as-you-go phone top-up and registration service using Java, Spring, Spring-MVC, JMS in a clustered multi-tier architecture.

 | **Senior Software Engineer (Contract) – Mobile IQ**
 | **January 2006 – March 2007 (5 renewals)**
 |

+Involved in the design and development of Mobile IQ’s Spring/Hibernate content delivery platform, and the technical lead for the integration of Channel 4’s content feed into the mobile portals of Vodafone and O2.

 | **Senior Software Engineer – Volantis Limited**
 | **April 2004 – December 2005**
 |

+Responsible for the development of Channel 4’s mobile web portal for the launch of Big Brother 5.
+Development of the mobile portal homepage for the BBC Olympics.

 | **Software Support Engineer – Elata Limited**
 | **October 2002 – April 2004**
 |